 There are three main ways to suffer from a chest injury during a car accident other than the impact from the other vehicle.

-Seat belts are designed to keep you safe during an accident.
+Seat belts are designed to keep you safe during an accident, which is why they are required to be worn under the Florida seat belt law.
 They prevent you from being thrown from the vehicle or bouncing around inside of the car.
 This safety feature tightens when the impact is detected.